Module dependency types

 - The module dependent on it

 Two types of dependencies

-There are two types of Magento module dependencies: hard and soft dependencies.
+There are two types of Magento module dependencies: hard and soft.

-Modules with a hard dependency on another module cannot function without the module it depends on.
-Specifically:
+A module with a hard dependency on another module cannot function without the module it depends on.
+These modules:

-The module contains code that directly uses logic from another module (for example, the latter module’s instances, class constants, static methods, public class properties, interfaces, and traits).
+- Contain code that directly uses logic from another module, such as class constants, static methods, public class properties, interfaces, and traits.

-Modules with a soft dependency on another module can function properly without the other module, even if it has a dependency upon it.
-Specifically:
+A module with a soft dependency on another module can function properly without the other module, even if they have a dependency upon it.
+These modules: